 Whether you're an aspiring musician or just an aspiring human, there is a nice message here: be humble.
 There are tons of laughs, too, like when BJM frontman (and Genius!)
 Anton Newcombe starts a fight with his bandmate, onstage, while a label rep is supposedly in the building to scout the band, and then he brags about how his bandmate's blood is all over him, and he complains about how, in the kerfuffle, his sitar was broken.
 Poor Genius.
 This is our music, this is our tragedy.
 (Elliott Sharp)

 Length: 96 minutes

-Why It's Important: Bob Dylan is an asshole.
-And this is Dylan being a really big asshole right at the outset of his insurmountable fame.
+Why It's Important: Bob Dylan is an ass.
+And this is Dylan being a really big ass right at the outset of his insurmountable fame.
 Directed by D.A.
 Pennebaker, the doc follows Dylan on his 1965 tour of the United Kingdom.
 It opens with his now-famous 'Subterranean Homesick Blues' video, and it shows early clips of Dylan's manic fans and his bizarre, toying relationship with them and the press.

 Folk singer Joan Baez, then Dylan's one true love, was by his side throughout, and there are also appearances by John Mayall, Ginger Baker and Allen Ginsberg.
 The best cameo, however, is by Donovan.
 Dylan encounters the then-also-emerging-folkie at a hotel party, and they square off for one of the most brutal pass-the-acoustic, song-for-song battles ever.
 Dylan, of course, wins.
 And it wonderfully captures one of the most aggressive, menacing, magical moments of his life.
 (ES)